radiodee1/pi-llm/README.md

 ## You should type this in the WSL terminal!!
 ./do_07_docker_compose_win.sh

+## You should be able to specify another WSL path for the pi-llm installation.
+./do_07_docker_compose_win.sh /mnt/some/other/path

+## The above only works with Linux path names,
+## but need not be limited to the /mnt or /home directory.
 ```
 Using `winget` to install Docker CLI did not work for me.
 Also, make sure to open Docker Desktop and go to "Settings" > "Resources" > "WSL Integration" and enable integration with your Linux distro (for me this was Ubuntu.)

+If you specify your own install path, it will probably only work in the WSL name space.
+If you try to use Windows paths, the program will complain that the path that you supply contains too many colons.
+If you manage to call the script (`do_07_docker_compose_win.sh`) using colon free path names, you may be able to run the model.
+Note that the config file (`.llm.env`) has an entry for GOOGLE_APPLICATION_CREDENTIALS, and this entry contains a path to the Google json file.
+This should be considered and possibly adjusted.

 ## Notes